Electrical ballast: Electronic ballasts

-Electronic ballasts usually supply power to the lamp at a frequency of 20,000 Hz or higher, rather than the mains frequency of 50 – 60 Hz; this substantially eliminates the stroboscopic effect of flicker, a product of the line frequency associated with fluorescent lighting (see photosensitive epilepsy).
+Electronic ballasts usually supply power to the lamp at a frequency of 20 kHz or higher, rather than the mains frequency of 50 – 60 Hz; this substantially eliminates the stroboscopic effect of flicker, a product of the line frequency associated with fluorescent lighting (see photosensitive epilepsy).
 The high output frequency of an electronic ballast refreshes the phosphors in a fluorescent lamp so rapidly that there is no perceptible flicker.
 The flicker index, used for measuring perceptible light modulation, has a range from 0.00 to 1.00, with 0 indicating the lowest possibility of flickering and 1 indicating the highest.
-Lamps operated on magnetic ballasts have a flicker index between 0.04 and 0.07 while digital ballasts have a flicker index of below 0.01.
+Lamps operated on magnetic ballasts have a flicker index between 0.04 and 0.07, while digital ballasts have a flicker index of below 0.01.

 Because more gas remains ionized in the arc stream, the lamp operates at about 9% higher efficacy above approximately 10 kHz.
 Lamp efficiency increases sharply at about 10 kHz and continues to improve until approximately 20 kHz.
 Electronic ballast retrofits to existing street lights had been tested in some Canadian provinces circa 2012; since then LED retrofits have become more common.

-With the higher efficiency of the ballast itself and the higher lamp efficacy at higher frequency, electronic ballasts offer higher system efficacy for low pressure lamps like the fluorescent lamp.
-For HID lamps, there is no improvement of the lamp efficacy in using higher frequency.
-More than this: HID lamps like the metal halide lamps and high pressure sodium lamps have reduced reliability when operated at high frequencies in the range of 20 – 200 kHz, due to acoustic resonance; for these lamps a square wave low frequency current drive is mostly used with frequency in the range of 100 – 400 Hz, with the same advantage of lower light depreciation.
+Low-pressure lamps, including fluorescent ones, are more efficient when driven by electronic ballasts.
+High-pressure lamps, like metal halide and high pressure sodium lamps, do not benefit from the use of electronic ballasts, as the higher switching frequency reduces these lamps' reliability due to acoustic resonance.
+These lamps are instead efficient when driven with low frequency square wave current, in the range of 100 – 400 Hz.

-Most newer generation electronic ballasts can operate both high pressure sodium (HPS) lamps as well as metal-halide lamps.
+Many modern electronic ballasts can operate both high pressure sodium (HPS) lamps as well as metal-halide lamps.
 The ballast initially works as a starter for the arc by its internal ignitor, supplying a high-voltage impulse and, later, it works as a limiter/regulator of the electric flow inside the circuit.
 Electronic ballasts also run much cooler and are lighter than their magnetic counterparts.